pshima/mostlyoperational.com/website/content/posts/2020-03-17_incident_assumptions/index.md

 #### Have a readily available, easy to test environment
 Testing in production at large scale safely is important, but sometimes you need to do deeper validation.
 If you don’t have a place to test it and can’t spin up something quickly then validating these changes will likely take significantly longer than they need to.

+### Ship what works for you

+There's a lot to unfold here and incidents that span hours may feel like minutes and it can be hard to develop good habits.
+Having a lot of incidents?
+Just pick one thing that might work for you or your organization and try to integrate it.
+You don't need to do all of these to be successful and there may be some that are not right for your organization.
+Do what works for you.